Watts family: Den

-The Watts family centre on the figure of Den, who has cast a strong shadow over the family even during his long absence and after his death.
+The Watts family centre on the figure of Den, who for decades has cast a strong shadow over the family even during his long absence and after his death.
 All members have a direct tie to him as either offspring or spouses, and it is their relationship to him that often colours their relationship to each other and also to themselves.
-His first wife, Angie, was driven to alcoholism because of his serial womanising during nearly 20 years of marriage, whilst the relationship between Sharon and Dennis was greatly hindered by the strong personality of their disapproving father.
+His first wife, Angie, was driven to alcoholism because of his many affairs during nearly 20 years of marriage, whilst the relationship between Sharon and Dennis was greatly hindered by the strong personality of their disapproving father.
 Dennis in particular was greatly affected by his love–hate relationship with Den, who was unable to be the father he always wanted.

 Much of the drama in the Watts household centres on responses to Den's selfish actions and manipulative ways.
 Angie constantly tried to play games and tricks in the hopes of securing Den's affections or arousing his jealousy, and later the strife between Sharon and Dennis directly resulted from Den's manipulation and Machiavellian family politics.
-In 2004, when Sharon and Dennis planned to elope behind their father's back on Christmas Day, Den learned the truth and tried to force Dennis into leaving Sharon and staying with his girlfriend, Zoe Slater.
-Den manipulated Zoe into pretending she was pregnant by Dennis, declaring: “He’s going nowhere and neither is Sharon.
-I didn’t come back to Walford to be alone.”
+In late 2004, when Sharon and Dennis planned to elope behind their father's back on Christmas Day, Den learned the truth and tried to force Dennis into leaving Sharon and staying with his girlfriend, Zoe Slater.
+Den manipulated Zoe into pretending she was pregnant by Dennis, declaring: "He's going nowhere and neither is Sharon.
+I didn't come back to Walford to be alone."
 Indeed, no one knew how to play games like Den, as pretenders like Phil Mitchell found out.
 As a consequence of this, Dennis seemed never quite sure what he was to Den, and even Vicki ultimately found out how little she could mean to him.
-Only Chrissie could play Den at his own game and keep up with his conniving, something intended by writers to be a deliberate feature of their marriage, and a quality Den openly found attractive in her: “I know we’ve got a great relationship even when we’re tearing lumps out of each other, you give as good as you get and that’s the sort of marriage I’ve always wanted”.
+Only Chrissie could play Den at his own game and keep up with his conniving, something intended by writers to be a deliberate feature of their marriage, and a quality Den openly found attractive in her: "I know we've got a great relationship even when we're tearing lumps out of each other, you give as good as you get and that's the sort of marriage I've always wanted".